JuliaDynamics/Associations.jl/docs/src/information_api.md

 ### Modularity

 We have taken great care to make sure that information estimators are reusable and modular.
-The power of this design really shines when computing things like conditional mutual information, which can be estimated in more than 20 different ways, using both discrete, mixed and continuous estimators.
-Functions have the the general form
+Functions have the following general form.

 ```julia
 f([measure], estimator, input_data...)